The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

 The last case we consider is $j-l=1$.
 This happens if we either only have one connected component in $G_{F_A\cap F_B}$ that does not form a cycle or if $G_{F_A\cap F_B}$ contains a cycle and one other connected component.
-In the latter case, we get
+In the latter case, \eq{snake-estimate2} gives us